skylon07/scopely/README.md

 ## Additional information

 File bugs or feature requests on the [issues page](https://github.com/skylon07/scopely/issues).
-Hope this little tool is helpful to you!
+Hope these tools are helpful to you!